-There were 75 patients who waited for more than 52 weeks for their treatment during 2018/19.
+There were 21 patients who waited for more than 52 weeks for their treatment during 2018/19.
 The first few months of the year saw the effect of a request from NHS England to cancel all non-urgent elective surgery to support the Emergency Department during winter pressures in 2017/18.
-The CCG is provided with weekly reports for those patients who have waited for more than 40 weeks for their treatment and breach reports are provided to ensure there is no harm to the patients.
+The CCG is provided with monthly reports for those patients who have waited for more than 40 weeks for their treatment and breach reports are provided to ensure there is no harm to the patients.

-Accident and Emergency (A&E) Waiting Time - proportion with total time in A&E under four hours
+Accident and Emergency (A&E) waiting time - proportion with total time in A&E under four hours

-The majority of CCG patients attend University Hospitals of Derby and Burton NHS Foundation Trust (UHDB).
+The CCG's patients attend both University Hospitals of Derby and Burton NHS Foundation Trust (UHDB) and Nottingham University Hospitals NHS Trust (NUH) Emergency Departments.

 Attendances have been higher than 2017/18 with a higher level acuity of patient which has been reflected in the high admission rates.
-Additional winter funding provided support to the GP streaming service for an additional Advanced Nurse Practitioner and consultant cover has been extended over more hours.
-The CCG works closely with the UHDB and NHS Improvement to deliver a recovery plan.
+The CCG works closely with UHDB, NUH and NHS Improvement (NHSI) to deliver a recovery plan.